Aminolevulinic Acid (ALA), Urine

 Abnormal results are reported with a detailed interpretation that may include an overview of the results and their significance, a correlation to available clinical information provided with the specimen, differential diagnosis, recommendations for additional testing when indicated and available, and a phone number to reach one of the laboratory directors in case the referring physician has additional questions.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-The preferred test for lead toxicity in children is blood lead (see PBBD/15070 Lead with Demographics, Blood).
+The preferred test for lead toxicity in children is blood lead (see PBDB / Lead with Demographics, Blood).

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-4. Nuttall KL, Klee GG: Analytes of Hemoglobin Metabolism-Porphyrins, Iron, and Bilirubin.
+3. Nuttall KL, Klee GG: Analytes of hemoglobin metabolism-porphyrins, iron, and bilirubin.
 In Tietz Textbook of Clinical Chemistry.
 Fifth edition.
 Edited by CA Burtis, ER Ashwood.
 Philadelphia, WB Saunders Company, 2001, pp 584-607